 Your body can heal itself and it's the blood in your body that makes it all happen.
 Your blood is how everything that's good inside of you is transported directly to your injured elbow tissue.
 Your blood carries oxygen, nutrients, water and antibodies right to the source of your injury and pain.
 Bringing proper blood flow to your injured elbow is essential for healing.

-The only way to get Soft Tissue Therapy through daily treatments at home is through the application of an Elbow T•Shellz Wrap®.
+The only way to get Circulatory Boost through daily treatments at home is through the application of an Elbow T•Shellz Wrap®.

 Electromagnetic energy is the only way to get your blood flow moving on a deep tissue level for these reasons: